 Psychology is a subject of ideas that need to be explored, argued, and validated, and in today’s world, what better forum is there to do just that than the blog?

-So subscribe, bookmark, follow, or just immerse yourself into these: the top 30 blogs about psychology.
+So subscribe, bookmark, follow, or just immerse yourself into the top 30 blogs about psychology.

 Dan Ariely, a well-known author and Wall Street Journal contributor, shares his thoughts and research on all kinds of topics via his blog.
 The list of topics covered is practically endless, though many posts focus on behavioral economics and the ways in which research can influence our decisions.

 Evolutionary Psychology is an outstanding compendium of scientific research articles submitted to the site.
-Needless to say, the blog tends toward an academic tone, and accepted research covers topics usually focusing on evolutionary psychology and behavior.
+Needless to say, the blog tends toward an academic tone.
+Accepted research covers topics usually focusing on evolutionary psychology and behavior.

-Karen Franklin, PhD is the psychologist-blogger responsible for In the News.
+Karen Franklin, PhD, is the psychologist-blogger responsible for In the News.
 Though each blog post could come weeks after the last, they’re full of detail on specific cases in which psychology meets the law.
-Subjects include forensic psychology, criminology, and law.
+Subjects include: